jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 [John was kind enough](https://twitter.com/rjmh/status/1147034204439490560) to allow me to use _his text_ enriched by my examples.
 Where necessary I will also add a few sentences of my own to explain differences between the original and my code.

+So here we go...

 > ## 1 Introduction
 >